-- 1. Students entering a study programme may beoffered an intake assessment if they have competencies previously acquired elsewhere.
-Students may use this evidence to substantiate a request for exemption before the Examination Board, see article 6. - 2.
-Students who re-enrol after an interruption or re-enrol in between in a study programme in which they were previously enrolled will be required to take an intake assessment to determine which part of the study programme still has to be completed.
-No intake assessment is needed if agreements regarding re-enrolment in the study programme were already made with the Executive Board at the time that the student interrupted his study.
+- 2. Students who re-enrol after an interruption or re-enrol in between in a study programme in which they were previously enrolled will be required to take an intake interview to determine which part of the study programme still has to be completed.
+No intake interview is needed if agreements regarding re-enrolment in the study programme were already made with the Executive Board at the time that the student interrupted his study.
 If a student enters a study programme during the foundation year, agreements will be made on the period of time the student will be granted before he or she receives advice regarding the continuation of studies. - 3.
 A study programme will be drawn up based on the assessment of the competencies previously acquired, which assessment is subject to the approval of the Examination Board.